mozilla/glean/docs/dev/core/internal/directory-structure.md

 Within the `glean_data` directory are the following contents:

-- `db`: Contains the [rkv](https://github.com/mozilla/rkv) database used to persist ping and user lifetime metrics.
+- `db`: Contains the [SQLite](https://sqlite.org/) database files used to persist ping and user lifetime metrics.

 - `events`: Contains flat files containing persisted events before they are collected into pings.